pachecobruno/aries-data/README.md

 ## Roadmap
 - [ ] Better support for JSON serialization for `onTask` return values.
 Some activities might need to output multiple files as its output, and other activities may need to recieve multiple file names.
 - [ ] Abstractions around s3 file uploads.
 This could be a `@s3Result` decorator that automatically takes the returned value, uploads/streams it to s3, and returns a JSON object containing s3 keys.
+It could also just be a special type of `s3Result` object that wraps the return value(s).
 - [ ] More flexible error handling.
 - [ ] CLI tooling to create/work with activities.
+- [ ] Support for more SWF primitives.